-where the reversal potentials are VE=0 mV, VI = Vrest, and each group of inhibitory interneurons has its own Vrest..
+where the reversal potentials are VE=0 mV, VI = Vrest, and each group of inhibitory interneurons has its own Vrest.
+The g terms represent the conversion factors for conductances of the specific receptor types, and are set to 1 nS.
 The weights wj represent the strength of each synapse received by the neuron.
 The sum runs over all presynaptic neurons j projecting to the neuron under consideration.
 NMDAR currents have a voltage dependence controlled by extracellular magnesium concentration58, [Mg2+]=1 mM.
 The s terms represent the gating variables, or fraction of open channels and their behaviour is governed by the following equations.
+The amplitudes of EPSCs and IPSCs in our model depend on multiple factors (including the previous spiking history and the value of the membrane potential) and therefore they are not associated exclusively with wj or any other parameter in isolation.
+Detailed measures of EPSCs and IPSCs for each cell type and layer should be able to help improve the model in the future.

 First, the AMPAR channels are described by